tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/操作指南/实例管理/升配实例_intl_en.md

 If the current instance specifications cannot meet your business needs, you can upgrade them in the console.

 > ?
 > - The instance specifications you can upgrade include peak bandwidth, disk capacity, and the number of topics/partitions.
 You can also increase the disk capacity only.
-The upgrade is smooth, without suspending your services.
+The upgrade is smooth without suspending your services.
 > - A topic currently consists of up to 24 partitions.
 To increase the partition limit (which can be increased to 500 at most), please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 ## Prerequisites